For Next Loop

 VBA FOR NEXT is a fixed loop that uses a counter to run iterations.
 In simple words, you need to specify the number of times you want to run the loop, and once it reaches that count loop, it will stop automatically.
 That’s why it is a fixed loop and most popular among VBA developers.

 Following is the syntax for the VBA For Next Loop:

 For counter = Start To End [Step stepsize] [statements] Next [counter]

 - Counter: It’s variable that stores the count of the repetition and increases its value with each repetition.
-For example, if the loop is in its fifth repetition the value of the counter will be five and once the loop executes the statement for the fifth iteration the value of counter changes to six.
+For example, if the loop is in its fifth repetition the value of the counter will be five, and once the loop executes the statement for the fifth iteration the value of the counter changes to six.

 - Start: It is a numeric variable that stores the starting value for the counter.

 - End: It is a numeric variable that stores the ending value for the counter.

 - Step Size: This variable specifies a big increase or decrease in the value of the counter.
 By default, the step size is one, but you can also use any positive or negative value.